 However, that doesn’t mean bedtime is always easy now.

 So, what are some gentle methods to help your toddler fall asleep faster?
-Here are eight natural sleep aids for toddlers.
+First, I’m going to cover some reasons it might take toddlers a while to fall asleep, then I’ll share eight natural sleep aids for toddlers.

 I am not a medical professional, and the following is for informational purposes only.
 It is not intended to diagnose or treat any medical condition.

-When Kenna was a baby, she was so exhausted that most nights she was asleep by 7 PM.
+When our daughter was a baby, she was so exhausted that most nights she was asleep by 7 PM.
 As she got older, that time kept naturally moving off just a little later.

-We still always try starting our bedtime routing at 7:30 though to help her wind down and prepare for sleep.
+We still always try starting our bedtime routine at 7:30, though, to help her wind down and prepare for sleep.
 Everyone has a different routine, and what works for one family might not work for another.

 Here’s a general idea of what our bedtime routine looks like, although we don’t always necessarily do everything in the exact same order.